 Why we need to know

 - A child could be at risk

 - it is an offence for the carer and parent not to notify the local authority

 - if you are a private foster carer, you could be putting yourself and your family at risk and miss out on help and support

-You can contact us on 01926 414144 or email email@example.com.
-We will ask for further details and arrange for a social worker to visit.
+When you contact us we will ask for further details and arrange for a social worker to visit.
 A social worker will visit the carer and talk to them about how well they will be able to look after the child.
 They will ask the carer to fill out a consent form so we can make legal checks with other agencies such as the Disclosure and Barring Service.